 Participating Educators Receive

-- Free access to a Learning Journey that integrates environmental restoration, social justice and transformational storytelling (integrative and applicable across Science, History, English, Math, the Arts, and clubs).
+- Free access to a Learning Journey that integrates environmental restoration, social justice and transformational storytelling (integrative/applicable across Science, History, English, Math, the Arts, clubs).

 - Participation in a national and intergenerational online Learning Community.

-- Online Community Dialogues for educators featuring activists, scientists, educators, artists, and more.
+- Online Community Dialogues for educators, featuring activists, scientists, educators, and artists.